ncatlab/nlab-content/pages/0/7/9/0/970/content.md

 A **large category** is a [[category]] which is not (necessarily) [[small category|small]].

 There are some variations in usage depending on the [[foundations]] chosen.
-Also, not all authors agree on whether a large category is *not* small, or merely not *necessarily* small (i.e. whether small categories are also large).
+Also, not all authors agree on whether a large category is *not* small, or merely not *necessarily* small (i.e., whether small categories are also large).

-## Definition
+## Definitions

 The precise meaning of the above definition depends on the [[foundations]] chosen.